MinaIbrahim10/deepfake-detection/README.md

 ```
 To access notebooks for detailed analysis and model evaluation:
 jupyter notebook
+## License

+This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Contributing

 Contributions are welcome!
 Please follow the standard GitHub workflow for contributions:

 1. Fork the repository
 2. Create a new branch
 3. Make your changes
 4. Submit a pull request

+## Contact

+For any questions or feedback, you can reach me at minaibrahim190@gmail.com.